Send Your First Agent Email in 3 Minutes

 mm_test_ keys exercise the complete send path — authentication, payload validation, approval flow, and delivery webhooks — against a sandbox.
 You can iterate on your agent without risking accidental sends to real users.

-The same Bearer token works whether your agent calls the REST API directly, uses the Python SDK, or runs through an MCP-compatible client.
+The same Bearer token works whether your agent calls the REST API directly or runs through an MCP-compatible client.
 No separate credentials or configuration per integration path.

 Idempotent sends protect against duplicate delivery

 Pass an idempotency_key in the send_email request.
-If your agent retries after a timeout or network failure, MultiMail returns the original message_id without creating a second send — no duplicate emails reach recipients.
+If your agent retries after a timeout or network failure, MultiMail returns the original id with status: already_sent and idempotent: true, without creating a second send — no duplicate emails reach recipients.

 Recommended oversight mode